 Upon routing to and review by a Sergeant, the complaint will be assigned out to one or more officers for follow-up (generally over a thirty day period) for speed enforcement emphasis.

 Please note: our patrol officers will make every attempt to work traffic-related complaints between dispatched calls for service from the 9-1-1 communications center.
 Unfortunately, due to the sheer volume of calls received, complaints may be open for several months due to limited manpower).

 No one wants to be involved in a traffic collision.

 However, if you are involved in one, call 9-1-1 for a police response.

 If your collision is NOT investigated by a police officer or sheriff’s deputy, AND if there are injuries or the total damages exceed $1,000, you need to complete a State of Washington Vehicle Collision Report within 24 hours.

 Report forms are available at all King County Sheriff’s Office locations, from any other police station, and online.

 Remember: If the police complete a written report, you will only need to contact your insurance company.

-If you are seeking a copy of a police report regarding a traffic collision that you were involved in, you can contact KCSO Records at (206) 296-4190 or request a copy online.
+If you are seeking a copy of a police report regarding a traffic collision that you were involved in, you can request a copy online.